-Going back to ancient Babylon, we know that workers earned the equivalent of about 2.1 grams of silver per day (about 1/15 of an ounce or a little more than $2 in today’s silver prices).
+Going back to ancient Babylon, we know that workers earned the equivalent of about 2.1 grams of silver per day (approximately 1/15 of an ounce or a little more than $2 in today’s silver prices).
 At that time, the price of a sheep ranged from 2.6 g to 16 g of silver (about $2 to $16 in today’s prices), which compares to recent prices of about $90 to $120.

 The Medieval Times